lilv98/lilv98.github.io/_pages/about.md

 * May 2023: One paper was accepted by ACL-Findings 2023
 * Apr 2023: Two papars were accepted by SIGIR 2023
 * Mar 2023: I was invited to review for the IEEE Transactions on Knowledge and Data Engineering (TKDE)
-* Nov 2022: One paper was accepted by Information Processing and Management (IP&M)
+* Nov 2022: One paper was accepted by Elsevier Information Processing and Management (IP&M)
-* Aug 2022: I was invited to review for Information Processing and Management (IP&M)
+* Aug 2022: I was invited to review for Elsevier Information Processing and Management (IP&M)
 * Jun 2022: One paper was accepted by ECML-PKDD 2022
 * Apr 2022: One paper was accepted by IJCAI 2022
 * Oct 2021: One paper was acccepted by WSDM 2022